filipvanlaenen/eu_polls/methodology.md

 Opinion polls usually only give data on a national level.
 Unless there is only one, national electoral district, these data have to be translated to the local electoral districts one way or the other.
-The model used to produce the numbers on these pages is a variant of the so-called uniform regional swing, which means that it projects the national tendencies onto the local electorale districts without any adjustments.
+The model used to produce the numbers on these pages is a variant of the so-called uniform national swing, which means that it projects the national tendencies onto the local electorale districts without any adjustments.

-### Multiplicative Uniform Regional Swing
+### Proportional National Swing

 Assume that a party had a voting share of 20 percent at the last election, but that an opinion poll shows that the voting intentions for the party have